akshat3492/Multiclass-Perceptron-/README.md

-# Multiclass-Perceptron-
+# Multiclass-Perceptron
-Python file for Multiclass Perceptron update rule - both vectorized and unvectorized form.
+Implemented Perceptron update rule in Python from scratch, both vectorized and unvectorized form.